-What Is Project Management in Construction
+What is Project Management in Construction

 The project manager in construction is responsible for directing every aspect of the project.
-They organize material suppliers and contractors, serving as the main point of communication between team members, and ensure that the project stays within reasonable budget bounds.
+They organise material suppliers and contractors, serving as the main point of communication between team members, and ensure that the project stays within reasonable budget bounds.

 Solid construction project management is the glue that brings a successful construction job together.

-It's one of the most important positions in any construction project.
+It is one of the most important positions in any construction project.
 An inexperienced manager will drag down the entire team's performance, while a skilled one can help resolve difficult issues with minimal friction.

 What does a construction project manager do?